 When to Pursue a Car Accident Injury Claim

 After an auto accident, before speaking with the at-fault driver’s insurance adjuster, seek the advice of a car accident attorney.
+If the car accident results in a wrongful death, the statute of limitations is two years.
 In Florida, there is a limited window of time to file a lawsuit, known as a statute of limitations per Florida Statute § 95.11(3)(a), which varies depending on the type of case being filed and other circumstances that may extend or shorten the deadline.